• Clear Interest and Commitment

-The creative writing workshop converts to 8N:192 Dublin Writing Workshop and applies to the Non-Fiction & Creative Writing area of the University of Iowa English major.
-The literature & drama course converts to 008:109 Literature & Culture of the 20th Century and fulfills the Transnational & Post-Colonial area of the major.
+The creative writing workshop converts to CNW:3644 (Dublin Writing Workshop) and applies to the Non-Fiction & Creative Writing area of the University of Iowa English major and the Writing in Context focused elective for the Certificate in Writing.
+The literature & drama course converts to ENGL:3520 (Literature & Culture of the 20th Century) and fulfills the Transnational & Post-Colonial area of the English major.

 The workshops meet three times a week for six weeks and are taught by Irish writers.
 In addition to having their work critiqued in class, students will receive written analyses of class work.
 Emphasis is placed on how to read closely and how to get (and give) the best constructive criticism.
 Students' work will be sent to the Academic Director for evaluation at the time they apply to the Irish Writing Program.
 Students will bring work-in-progress with them and also write new material during the program.

 Students write assignments of varying lengths, both short (about one page) and long (about fifteen pages).
 Students must follow the page-length guidelines closely.
 In all, students produce about one hundred pages of new work during the writing program.
 Workshop schedules are organized to ensure that this is an easy goal to achieve.